kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

     ![policy yaml](./assets/images/policy-yaml.png)

-    As native Kubernetes resources, K10 policies, profiles, and even running backups or restores can be easily implemented via `kubectl` or API.
+    As native Kubernetes resources, K10 policies, profiles, and even running backups or restores can be easily implemented via `oc` or API.
 Exposing the YAML through the UI makes it easy for administrators to copy and modify existing examples of K10 resources or actions.

 8. Click ***Cancel*** to close the YAML window.